 "I've been a bad bad girl...": The growling lyric that breaks through the ominous swing of the instrumental track is of course sexy — this is a sexy song to sing, and you can feel sexy while you sing it, standing up there haloed in the old-computer blue light of the karaoke screen, gyrating the lowest register of your voice around in a masochistic confession.
 But sexiness isn’t actually why people sing “Criminal” at karaoke, even when it seems like it, and it isn’t why the whole room exhales when the crawling monster downbeat of it comes on.

-I have this theory that you truly grow up only when you recognize yourself as the villain in your own story.
-It’s devastating to realize this truth, but it’s also liberating, and that’s what everybody sighs about when “Criminal” comes on in the karaoke room, and that’s why somebody always gets up to sing it.
+I have this theory that you truly grow up only when you recognise yourself as the villain in your own story.
+It’s devastating to realise this truth, but it’s also liberating, and that’s what everybody sighs about when “Criminal” comes on in the karaoke room, and that’s why somebody always gets up to sing it.
 Sitting down in the consequences of our actions is how we become kind, how we get wiser, and how we take control of our own lives.

 “Criminal” came out in 1996, when every song a woman was allowed to sing on the radio was about what had been done to her, how she had been wronged.
 Much of Apple’s early music on her first albums was about this stuff: She had been hurt; men had done her wrong.
 It was, at the time, revolutionary, a kind of righteous anger, one that had been building for generations.
 That anger was spilling forth from a sudden abundance of female singers beating down the doors of the old boy’s music club and forcing their way into it in the late ‘90s, armed with recriminations against the same men for whom they were often asked to open, and by whom they were marketed and made famous.